Skip to main content

 2 mentions Positive Neutral Negative

 Players find the grinding aspect of the game tedious, particularly when it comes to earning single-player trophies and achievements in a co-op-focused title.
-Many express a desire to engage in cooperative play rather than repetitively completing single-player tasks.
+Many express a desire to engage in cooperative gameplay rather than repetitively playing solo, which detracts from the overall enjoyment of the game.

-• “Seriously, this is a co-op game, and playing single-player eight times has been incredibly tedious.
-I would much rather be enjoying the game as intended with friends.”
+• “Um, guys seriously, this is a co-op game.
+Playing single-player 8 times has been tedious for me; I would much rather be playing co-op and enjoying the game as intended.”

 Buy Streets of Rage